-• Term - the expected life of the warrants was assumed to be equivalent to their remaining contractual term.

-• Risk-free rate - the risk-free interest rate is based on the U.S. treasury yield curve in effect on the date of valuation equal to the remaining expected life of the Warrants.

-• Dividend yield - the dividend yield percentage is zero because the Company does not currently pay dividends, nor does it intend to do so during the expected term of the Private Placement Warrants.
+- Term the expected life of the warrants was assumed to be equivalent to their remaining contractual term. - Risk-free rate the risk-free interest rate is based on the U.S. treasury yield curve in effect on the date of valuation equal to the remaining expected life of the Warrants. - Dividend yield the dividend yield percentage is zero because the Company does not currently pay dividends, nor does it intend to do so during the expected term of the Private Placement Warrants.

-The following table presents the changes in the fair value of Level 3 warrant liabilities:
+The following table presents the changes in the fair value of Level 3 warrant liabilities for the year ended December 31, 2022 and 2021: